The Calgary Corn Mazes

 - Late-September to early-October: Corn is full yellow in color.
 Height of the field is dependent on weather (wind, snow, etc.)

-- Mid-late October: The corn is harvested before the snow settles in for the winter
+- End of season: The corn is harvested before the snow settles in for the winter

 When the corn reaches 5 feet and above, it is tall enough that people can no longer determine which path to take next although they may be able to see over the tops of the corn.